 The secret behind a successful organization is a team that strives hard to achieve its goals and becomes a reason for its growth.
 However, they need someone to pave a path for them and make their tasks easier for them.
 To fulfill this duty, the role of Human Resource Business Partner (HRBP) was introduced in the 1990s.

-In this article, you’ll learn about an HR business partner's primary duties, their skillset, and their role in transforming an organization.
+HR business partners' roles are different from other positions such as HR generalist or an HR analyst.
+In this article, you’ll learn about an HR business partner's resume; their primary duties, skillset, and their role in transforming an organization.